danieldcoded/NZ_IRD_Number_Validator/README.md

-# NZ IRD NUMBER VALIDATOR PYTHON PACKAGE
+# NZ IRD NUMBER VALIDATOR

 A validator python package for New Zealand tax numbers (IRD)